Giles Brent: Later years and legacy

 Giles Brent likely died in the winter of 1671-1672.
 Giles Brent II, son of a Native American and an Englishman, was under twenty years old at the time, but became captain of the militia and held the rank of colonel.
+Colonel Brent (II) initially supported Bacon's Rebellion forces, but turned against Nathaniel after the rebels burned Jamestown to the ground.

-Giles the Younger married his cousin (Mary) and had several children.
+Giles (the Younger) married his cousin (Mary) and had several children.
 In 1679, Giles II's wife divorced him due to mistreatment.
 Giles II died in 1679 and was buried at Christ Church (Saluda, Virginia).

 In 1686, Captain George Brent was granted a land patent of 30000 acre, lying between the Potomac and Rappahannock Rivers (later Prince William County).
 Granted by James II, included a royal mandate assuring the Brents and later inhabitants of Virginia should have free exercise of religion.
 Although the exact location is lost, Brent Town was established in this area.
 The town of Brenton, later called Aquia would be later established using the Brent name.
+Brentsville, Virginia is the namesake of the family.

-The Brent Family cemetery was established in the 1680s, in present-day Aquia, Virginia.
+A Brent Family cemetery was established in the 1680s, in present-day Aquia, Virginia.
 The cemetery is still used for field masses by the Knights of Columbus.